-White-tip or "strike anywhere" matches are suggested for use and are available for sale on our website.
+White-tip or "strike anywhere" matches are suggested for use.
 Regular household kitchen matches will not light, as the white-tip match is needed.
 The strikers can also be used to hold a variety of items, such as toothpicks.

 - Measures 3.5" tall x 3.5" in diameter.